 I want to be able to make the world a better place and I believe I can best do this by developing and applying AI.

 I’m currently a doctoral student at the University of Washington studying reinforcement learning, planning, and robotics.
-I'm advised by Pedro Domingos and Sidd Srinivasa and supported an NDSEG Fellowship.
+I'm advised by Pedro Domingos and Sidd Srinivasa and supported by an NDSEG Fellowship.
 I run marathons, rock climb, backpack, read, and cook in my spare time.

 - human-like perception and modelling